Universal Tuner 2.3 NEW

 Figure 2-2: Tuner mini window

-Connect the Interface
+Connect an Audio Interface

 Hint: Use the trackpad or the scroll wheel of your mouse to adjust the sliders or the concert pitch.

-Figure 3: Preferences window
+Figure 3: Settings window

 Tuner Range